When Fear and Panic Sparks Last-Minute Prepping – How Do You Deal With That?

 How do you deal with people who are now preparing out of fear?
 How do you deal with the irrationality of people who only have tunnel vision?

 2. Encourage your friends and family to be informed, but be wary of what they see and hear.
-If they reading information from credible sources and avoiding inflammatory reporting, you and they will be in a better place.
+If they are reading information from credible sources and avoiding inflammatory reporting, you and they will be in a better place.
 If social media is getting them worked up, they need to take a break.
 I have been taking a lot of breaks from social media lately just for my mental health.
-Reading that much information along with other people’s opinions and memes will just get a person more worked up and panicked.
+Reading that much information, along with other people’s opinions and memes, will just get a person more worked up and panicked.
 That isn’t good for anyone.

 3. Portray preppers in a positive light all the time.
 You don’t want to be seen as a crazy prepper.
 You want to be seen as someone who has taken positive steps to be ready for instances like this.
 You know you do not need to be in the stores cleaning off the shelves because you know you have everything you need.
 You have a plan and know what you will reasonably need to survive a 2-4 quarantine.
 You also know that Amazon will still deliver to your door.

 4. Practice some OPSEC.
 While you want other people to be prepared, there is no reason for you to give away information on what you have.
-You could have a year’s worth of food and supplies in your home, but all your friends and family need to know is that you have some food and supplies stocked up.
+You could have a year’s worth of food and supplies in your home, but all your friends and family need to know is that you have some stocked up.
 No one needs to know how much you have stocked in your house.

 5. Sometimes you need to just disconnect from all the craziness yourself.
 In a way, you may need to just limit your contact with the world for a while to keep yourself sane.
 I know I have trouble when people start to feed into the craziness.
 I will disconnect as much as I can (I still have to go to work every weekday).